Lucas749/Lucas749/README.md

-# Welcome to my profile
+# Welcome to my profile!

 ## I am interested in computer science and the application of AI to healthcare and financial markets

-- Author of four peer-reviewed publications covering topics in algorithmic trading, machine learning, data science, and quantitative finance :nerd_face:
+- PhD candidate in Computer Science at the University of Oxford with focus on machine learning for gene editing
-- Currently training for a marathon :running:
+- Author of four peer-reviewed publications covering topics in algorithmic trading, machine learning, data science, and quantitative finance
-- Interests: Animal welfare :cat2:, Gym :weight_lifting_man:, CrossFit, Coding, Investing :money_with_wings:
+- Interests: Animal welfare, Blockchain, Gym, CrossFit, Coding, Investing

 ### Connect with me: